-Chinese president Xi in Moscow to meet Putin in a show of new global power
+Chinese President Xi in Moscow to meet Putin in a show of new global power

 Trade and sanctions

-Xi's visit is significant as he is also only concerned with reducing tensions between Nato and Russia as there is a danger of China getting dragged into the sanctions regime.
-China currently does more than $1 trillion a year of trade turnover with the EU and US and as such is significantly exposed to the threat of sanctions.
-And China is now doing significant trade with Russia too; it has also been accused of being the source of many of Russia’s sanctions busting imports of fuel and technology.
+Xi's visit is significant, as he is also only concerned with reducing tensions between Nato and Russia, as there is a danger of China getting dragged into the sanctions regime.
+China currently does more than $1 trillion a year of trade turnover with the EU and US and, as such, is significantly exposed to the threat of sanctions.
+And China is now doing significant trade with Russia too; it has also been accused of being the source of many of Russia’s sanctions-busting imports of fuel and technology.

 Trade between Russia and China surged by nearly a third in 2022, hitting a record $190bn, according to Chinese customs data.
 The bulk of Russia's exports to China come from the energy sector, making Russia the second-largest supplier of oil to China.

 At the end of January 2023, Russia also became China’s number one natural gas supplier, overtaking Turkmenistan and Qatar, Interfax reports with reference to Chinese customs data.
-Russia supplied over 2.7bn cubic metres to China of gas, of which 2bn were supplied through the Power of Siberia gas pipeline, and LNG accounted for about 0.77bn.
-For comparison, Qatar and Turkmenistan supplied China with a total of 2.2bn, and Australia - 1.9bn.
-In 2022, Russia delivered a record 15.5bcm to China via the Power of Siberia gas pipeline of gas, exports increased by 49% compared to 2021.
+Russia supplied over 2.7bn cubic metres to China of gas, of which 2bn were delivered through the Power of Siberia gas pipeline, and LNG accounted for about 0.77bn.
+For comparison, Qatar and Turkmenistan supplied China with a total of 2.2bn bcm, and Australia sent 1.9bn.
+In 2022, Russia delivered a record 15.5 bcm to China via the Power of Siberia gas pipeline; gas exports increased by 49% compared to 2021.

-China has been a big winner from the embargo on Russian crude exports having absorbed, along with India, all of the supplies that were formerly shipped to the EU.
+China has been a big winner from the embargo on Russian crude exports, having absorbed, along with India, all of the supplies that were formerly shipped to the EU.
 Moreover, Beijing has refused to join the West’s extreme sanctions regime on Russia.

 “Another significance of President Xi’s visit to Moscow is the backdrop of US and EU officials discussing the effectiveness of the oil price cap and whether to lower it from the current $60 per barrel,” says Weafer.
 “China, along with India and others, has been an eager buyer of discounted oil (and coal, etc.) for the past year and this visit enforces the fact that this will continue.
 China will always look for a price discount and an energy bargain, but it clearly has no intention of complying with the EU/G7 price cap (nor has India) and that makes it more of a political gesture than something which can force a behaviour change by the Kremlin.
-The mid-December to mid-January revenue dip is already quickly reversing.
+The mid-December to mid-January revenue dip is already quickly reversing.”

 Despite sweeping sanctions on Moscow after the Ukraine invasion, China has become Russia's top trading partner, accounting for more than 40% of commodity imports.
 In addition to consumer goods, China is also a significant source of Russia's technological imports.

-As Western brands have left the Russian market, Chinese firms have actively become involved in parallel import programs, with Chinese brands dominating the Russian auto and telephone handset markets.
+As Western brands have left the Russian market, Chinese firms have actively become involved in parallel import programmes, with Chinese brands dominating the Russian auto and telephone handset markets.

-However, China still adheres to Western sanctions when it comes to dealing with major companies, and its banks have been very reluctant to work with the Russian banking system as they also have significant exposure thanks to branches in the US and Europe.
+However, China still adheres to Western sanctions when it comes to dealing with major companies, and its banks have been very reluctant to work with the Russian banking system, as they also have significant exposure thanks to branches in the US and Europe.

 Nonetheless, some second and third-tier firms are taking a keen interest in the Russian microelectronics market, despite restrictions on exports from the West, The Bell reports.
 Russia still receives large numbers of semiconductors and microchips from China, which are banned from export to Russia from the West, according to a report by the Free Russia Foundation.

-Xi is attempting to navigate a delicate path between these clashing rocks that will also lift Beijing’s international profile as in several places Russia’s interests align with Moscow’s.
+Xi is attempting to navigate a delicate path between these clashing rocks that will also lift Beijing’s international profile as Russia’s interests align with China’s in several places.

 One of the most obvious gains from the unprecedented Western sanctions on Russia is the serious internationalisation of China’s currency, which Beijing would like to see become an international reserve currency.
-Back in 2014, the Russian authorities responded to sanctions by setting a course away from dependence on Western currencies in the finance sector, particularly the US dollar.
+Back in 2014, the Russian authorities responded to sanctions by setting a course away from a dependence on Western currencies in the finance sector, particularly the US dollar.
 That process only accelerated after the February 24 invasion.
 The Central Bank of Russia (CBR) has already removed the dollar from its reserve currency basket and added the Chinese yuan.
 This year the CBR intends to dump the euro too and hold exclusively gold (40%) and yuan (60%).
 It has also switched to using yuan for market interventions as part of the new budget rule regime introduced earlier this year.
-As a result, Russian firms now settle almost half of their international trades in rubles or yuan, Russia’s Central Bank calculated.
+As a result, Russian firms now settle almost half of their international trades in rubles or yuan, the CBR calculated.

 In 2021, the yuan was used to pay for just 0.5% of Russia’s exports.
 By the start of 2023, that figure had risen to 16%, reports The Bell.
 That enabled the Russian authorities to reduce the use of dollars or euros from 87% to 48%, with 34% of payments made in rubles.
 In payments for imports, the yuan’s share rose from 4% to 23%.
 At the same time, payments in dollars and euros fell from 65% to 46%, according to The Bell.

-No one is expecting any quick fixes from Xi’s visit to Moscow, but the game has become more complicated as Beijing is clearly flexing its diplomatic muscles at the top level now.
-As the recently minted largest economy in the world in PPP terms (purchase power parity) terms and a growing military presence in SE Asia it wants to be taken seriously.
+No one is expecting any quick fixes from Xi’s visit to Moscow, but the game has become more complicated, as Beijing is clearly flexing its diplomatic muscles at the top level now.
+As the recently minted largest economy in the world in PPP (purchase power parity) terms and a growing military presence in Southeast Asia, it wants to be taken seriously.